 Thank you so much to my amazing support crew - they stuck by me even when I was questioning my commitment to continue, and also when I decided it was time to abandon.
 I changed plans on them a number of times (including when I told them I’d like flat coke and then after having some flat coke remembered that caffeine currently seems to give me chest problems).
 It is a tough job being support crew - basically being out in the sticks just waiting around until I finally deign to arrive, a mad rush of servicing my needs for 5-20 minutes and then back to the waiting around stuff.
 I’m glad to see Peta and Paul made the best of it with lakeside pizzas and beer/wine.

-Our house renovations mean that it’s a good time to reduce my running schedule and focus on that priority — I still aim to achieve 30-40km/week but leave the weekends mostly free.
+Our house renovations mean that it’s a good time to reduce my running schedule and focus on that priority - I still aim to achieve 30-40km/week but leave the weekends free other than parkrun or one local trail race.

 I will be making a UT3M t-shirt.
-I feel I’ve earned a t-shirt (even if I haven’t earned a UT4M finishers top), and something that helps me remember what I am capable of, and what I currently can’t do, will be nice to have.
+I feel I’ve earned a t-shirt (but definitely not a UT4M finishers top, which I would not allow myself to wear), and something that helps me remember what I can do, and what I currently can’t do, will be nice to have.

 We choose to … do … things, not because they are easy, but because they are hard — John F. Kennedy